MuhammadNisarWCSS/Library-Room-Booking-Application/README.txt

 Author : Muhammad Nisar

 Allows students to book a certain room at a certain date, or to search for rooms that match certain criteria and check their availability.
+This was a university assignment, so there is no student interface.

 At the moment, this application is only supported on linux.